Our Star-Spangled Story

 An assignment checklist and other supplemental downloads are available.
 Click the button for details.

 The Our Star-Spangled Story Curriculum Package includes all six books listed below, enough for one child to complete the curriculum.
 If you are using the curriculum with more than one child, you can purchase additional Student Workbooks.

 This book has 45 lessons beginning with life in America before Europeans came and continuing through the late 1800s.

 This book has 45 lessons that go from the late 1800s through modern times.

 - Star-Spangled Rhythms and Rhymes

-This is a collection of 60 songs, poems, and dances that comes with an MP3 CD.
+This is a collection of 60 songs, poems, and dances.
 Each selection goes along with a particular lesson in the curriculum.
 The book includes a link to download or stream audio recordings.

 - A Star-Spangled Timeline

 This beautiful, engaging reference is the perfect way to reinforce and review key people and events from the lessons.